Sweet chestnut: Wood

 This tree responds very well to coppicing, which is still practised in Britain, and produces a good crop of tannin-rich wood every 12 to 30 years, depending on intended use and local growth rate.
 The tannin renders the young growing wood durable and weather resistant for outdoor use, thus suitable for posts, fencing or stakes.
 The wood is of light colour, hard and strong.
 It is used to make furniture, barrels (sometimes used to age balsamic vinegar), and roof beams notably in southern Europe (for example in houses of the Alpujarra, Spain, in southern France and elsewhere).
-The timber has a density of 560 kg per cubic meter, and due to its durability in ground contact is often used for external purposes such as fencing.
-It is also a good fuel, though not favoured for open fires as it tends to spit.
+The timber has a density of 560 kg per cubic metre, and due to its durability in ground contact is often used for external purposes such as fencing.
+It is a good fuel, though not favoured for open fires as it tends to spit.

 Tannin is found in the following proportions on a 10% moisture basis: bark (6.8%), wood (13.4%), seed husks (10–13%).
-The leaves also contain tannin.
+The leaves too contain tannin.